Michelle Norman-Bryant, PsyD, LMHCA

 206 922 8596 marc@mindseye.world

-Gabrielle Miller, LSWAIC
+Gabrielle Miller, MSW, LCSWAIC

 Gabrielle earned her Bachelor of Music in Harp Performance from Boston University, traveled extensively as a professional harpist, and eventually earned a Master of Social Work from the University of Washington.
 She enjoys counseling adults at every stage of life, and her specialty is counseling adults who are neurodivergent, their families and caregivers.